-Amazon DSP for Beginners: A Complete Walkthrough
+Amazon DSP for Authors: A Complete Walkthrough

 That suspicion is not entirely unfounded.
 DSP is powerful, but it is also the easiest place to waste large amounts of money on Amazon if you do not understand what you are doing.
-This guide will give you the honest truth about what DSP is, who it is actually for, and how to approach it without setting your budget on fire.
+This guide will give you the honest truth about what DSP is, who it is actually for, and how to approach it without setting your book marketing budget on fire.

 What Amazon DSP Actually Is